 Flax seeds are easier to be digested; if you crush them slightly before you use it.

-I understand from my certified nutritionist that if I wish to gain the Omega 3 fatty acid; I must use the flaxseed in its uncooked form.
+I understand from my certified nutritionist that if I wish to gain the Omega 3 fatty acid; I must use the flax seed in its uncooked form.

-And once the seeds are grounded; I have to eat them within 15 minutes; otherwise; the contents will be either gone through the air; or through the light.
+And once the seeds are grounded; I have to eat them within 15 minutes; otherwise; the contents will be gone either through the air; or through the light.

 I have started switching to the oil protein diet since last year.
 And I have been using both the seeds and the oils in my daily breakfast together with rolled oats; fat free quark; grounded almonds; and raisins.

 Flaxseed (Linum usitatissimum) is also known as linseed.

 There are two colours of flax seeds you can find in the organic foods stores.